Quote After writing a story I was always empty and...

 Quotes to Explore

-inspirational quotes - Image for quote : You become what you think about all day long.
+inspirational quotes - Image for quote : Opportunities don't happen, you create them.